rosell-dk/webp-on-demand/README.md

 The "no-save" parameter instructs the script not to save the file, but just convert and return the raw image data.

-## FAQ

-### How do I make this work with a CDN?
-Chances are that the default setting of your CDN is not to forward any headers to your origin server.
-But the solution needs the "Accept" header, because this is where the information is whether the browser accepts webp images or not.
-You will therefore have to make sure to configure your CDN to forward the "Accept" header.

-The .htaccess takes care of setting the "Vary" HTTP header to "Accept" when routing WebP images.
-When the CDN sees this, it knows that the response varies, depending on the "Accept" header.
-The CDN is thus instructed not to cache the response on URL only, but also on the "Accept" header.
-This means that it will store an image for every accept header it meets.
-Luckily, there are (not that many variants for images[https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image], so it is not an issue.

-### Image converter does not work
-The image converter is using the [imagewebp()](http://php.net/manual/en/function.imagewebp.php) function in PHP to create WebP images.
-The function is is available from PHP 5.5.0.
-However, it requires that PHP is compiled with WebP support, which unfortunately aren't the case on many webhosts (according to [this link](https://stackoverflow.com/questions/25248382/how-to-create-a-webp-image-in-php)).
-WebP generation in PHP 5.5 requires that php is configured with the "--with-vpx-dir" flag and in PHP 7.0, php has to be configured --with-webp-dir flag [source](http://il1.php.net/manual/en/image.installation.php).

-## Roadmap

-* Use cweb converter when imagewebp isn't available.